Our Team

 Founder & CEO

 Jill is a compassionate feminist, highly sensitive empath, World Pulse ambassador, mentor, and graphic/fashion designer who believes in equal rights for everyone.
-Her own personal history of childhood abuse (sexual, mental, and physical) has enabled her to be extremely compassionate toward others who have suffered or who are suffering.
-She has over 30 years’ experience in the for-profit sector and eight in the non-profit, possesses a master’s in Publications Design, is a Brenna Wallace International Initiative (BWII) board member and Goldin Institute fellow.
+Her own personal history of childhood abuse has enabled her to be extremely compassionate toward others who have suffered or who are suffering.
+She has over 30 years’ experience in the for-profit sector and eight in the non-profit, possesses a master’s in Publications Design, is a Brenna Wallace International Initiative (BWII) board member, Goldin Institute Gather fellow, and 2025 Women Have Wings Award recipient.

 Chief Operating Officer & Board Member